-- The proposed services, cost-containment measure/initiative, and projected expenditures detailed in the work plan to address the problem and align with the project objectives of preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care. - Evidence that funds allocated for each service/activity will be spent within the 12-month project period. - For applicants with an ADAP waiting list, proposed services/activities to reduce the number of persons on the waiting list: - Proposed services/activities to improve ADAP operations and maximize ADAP resources; and - Proposed services/activities to prevent the implementation of a waiting list in FY 2020.
+- The proposed services, cost-containment measure/initiative, and projected expenditures detailed in the work plan to address the problem and align with the project objectives of preventing, reducing, or eliminating a waiting list or addressing a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage. - Evidence that funds allocated for each service/activity will be spent within the 12month period of performance. - For applicants with an ADAP waiting list, proposed services/activities to reduce the number of persons on the waiting list:

+- Proposed services/activities to improve ADAP operations and maximize ADAP resources; and - Proposed services/activities to prevent the implementation of a waiting list in FY 2021.
-State/Territory Actions to Address ADAP Challenges (15 points)

-The strength and clarity of the following:
+State/Territory Actions to Address ADAP Challenges (15 points) The strength and clarity of the following:

-- The description of the specific challenges facing the ADAP in the following areas: - program efficiencies; - o the ability to enroll clients in other payor sources; - ADAP resources; and/or - o generation or collection of rebates and discounts. - The cost-cutting or cost-saving strategies taken in response to these challenges and the extent to which they could prevent, reduce, or eliminate an ADAP waiting list or address a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care in FY 2020.

-• The data provided for each challenge area demonstrates how these strategies benefit the ADAP.
+- The description of the specific challenges facing the ADAP in the following areas: - program efficiencies; - the ability to enroll clients in other payor sources; - ADAP resources; and/or - o generation or collection of rebates and discounts. - The cost-cutting or cost-saving strategies taken in response to these challenges and the extent to which they could prevent, reduce, or eliminate an ADAP waiting list or address a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage in FY 2020. - The data provided for each challenge area demonstrates how these strategies benefit the ADAP.